Diabetes Mellitus in Dogs

 Common complications of Canine Diabetes

 Cataracts cloud the lens of the eye following prolonged high blood glucose concentrations, leading to blindness.
-Other complications include frequent infections and ketoacidosis (which cause decreased appetite, vomiting and lethargy).
+Other complications include frequent infections and ketoacidosis (which causes decreased appetite, vomiting and lethargy).

 These complications can be severe and impair how insulin works.
 If at any time you notice any changes in your dog’s clinical signs then contact your vet.